Aamir-Lone/Aamir-Lone/README.md

 - 👋 Hi, I’m @Aamir-Lone
 - 👀 I’m interested in learning new skills
-- 🌱 I’m currently learning Golang
+- 🌱 I’m currently learning python
 - 📫 you can reach me at ... aamirlone004@gmail.com

 <!---